emunte/gridss_filter/README.md

 | path_sample2_vcf_repeatmasker.vcf | sample2  | run1  | gene1, gene3, gene5|

-- `sample(n)` should match the exact sample name -genes.interest should list comma-separated gene names
+- `sample(n)` should match the exact sample name
+- genes.interest should list comma-separated gene names

 ##### `--output` (`-o`):
 Path to the output folder where result files will be stored.